zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Initializes and returns a new paraglob.

-   :v: Vector of patterns to initialize the paraglob with.
+   :param v: Vector of patterns to initialize the paraglob with.

    :returns: A new, compiled, paraglob with the patterns in *v*